pyudev/pyudev/doc/contribute.rst

 - Read `how to properly contribute to open source projects on GitHub
   <contribute>`_.
+- Understand the `branching model <branching>`_.
-- Use a topic branch to easily amend a pull request later, if necessary.
+- Use a topic branch based on the ``develop`` branch to easily amend a pull request later, if necessary.
 - Write `good commit messages <commits>`_.
 - Squash commits on the topic branch before opening a pull request.
 - Respect :pep:`8` (use pep8_ to check your coding style compliance).